mkienbus/rezy-frontend/README.md

 - The application initially directs the user to a login page, with an option to create a username for new users.
 If you do not run `rails db:seed` to populate with the provided seed file, you can create your own username at this time.

 ![login](./images/login.png)
-##### (note: there is no password authentication on this application)

-- After logging in or creating a username to login with, you are directed to the home page which renders a list of all your restaurants and their attributes.
+- After logging in or creating a username/password to login with, you are directed to the home page which renders a list of all your restaurants and their attributes.

 ![home](./images/home.png)
 - The home page also has a navigation bar and logout button at the top.
 You can also edit information on the rendered items in your list.